 Hayden holds a Master of Business Administration from Massey University and participated in a Senior Executive Programme at Columbia University.
 In 2017, he received the Taranaki Mayoral Award for Business Excellence.
 He is a Fellow of the Australasian College of Health Service Management (ACHSM) and a chartered member of the Institute of Directors.

-Taimi serves on the National Suicide Mortality Review Committee and Medication Expert Advisory Group, bringing a Lived Experience voice to sector and service improvement, policy development, and suicide prevention.
-She was honoured by the Australasian Mental Health Outcomes and Information Conference (AMHOIC) with Mental Health's "Emerging Leader" award in 2019 and was a 2021 Local Hero Medallist in Kiwibank’s New Zealander of the Year.
+Taimi serves on the National Suicide Mortality Review Committee and other strategic governance groups, bringing a lived experience voice to sector and service improvement, policy development, and suicide prevention.
+She was honoured by the Australasian Mental Health Outcomes and Information Conference with Mental Health's "Emerging Leader" award in 2019 and was a 2021 Local Hero Medallist in Kiwibank’s New Zealander of the Year Awards.

 Sunny has been Chief Executive of the Health Research Council since February 2020, following nine years as Dean and Head of Campus at the University of Otago Wellington.